0x4007/travel-stipend/README.md

     ```bash
     bun run build:ui
     ```
-4.  **Configure UI:** Ensure `proxyApiUrl` in `ui/script.ts` points to `http://localhost:8000/api/trigger-workflow`.
+4.  **Configure UI:** Ensure `proxyApiUrl` in `ui/script.ts` points to `/api/trigger-workflow` (relative path for local testing when served by the same proxy).
 Re-compile if needed (`bun run build:ui`).
 5.  **Test:** Open `http://localhost:8000` in your browser.
 The UI should load.
-Submitting the form will hit the *same* local server on the `/api/trigger-workflow` path, which will then attempt to trigger the GitHub Actions workflow using the credentials from your `.env` file.
-Check the proxy server's terminal logs and the GitHub Actions tab for results.
+Submitting the form hits the local proxy, which triggers the GitHub Action.
+The Action will run, and its final step will attempt to POST results back to `http://localhost:8000/api/workflow-complete` (using the `CALLBACK_SECRET` from `.env`).
+Check the proxy server's terminal logs, the UI, and the GitHub Actions tab for results. *Note: GitHub Actions runners might not be able to reach `localhost:8000`.
+Consider using a tool like ngrok to expose your local server for testing the callback.*

 ### 2. Command Line Interface (CLI)